Great to have you back, Rush Lindbaugh and the Excellence in Broadcasting Network.

 And it's just more empty promises filled with gobbledygook.

-Hancock Park, California, a local restaurant has added a surcharge to every tab, every bill, in order to pay for its employees' health care.
+Hancock Park, California, a local restaurant, has added a surcharge to every tab, every bill, in order to pay for its employees' health care.

 It's located in La Brea, and it's emerging as one of this guy's most popular restaurants.

-And the guy's being very upfront and honest about, hey, I have got to pay the health care for my employees, and it's gotten more expensive.
+Hey, I have got to pay the health care for my employees, and it's gotten more expensive.

 And guess what?